-The total gas storage volume in this UGS site is 4.445 billion m^3 , with an active gas volume of 2.30 billion m^3 and a cushion gas volume of 2.145 billion m^3 .
-The areal extent of the UGS site gas deposit is about 20 km2.
-The area of the gas deposit is about 20 km2.
+The total gas storage volume in this UGS site is 4.445 billion $m^3$ , with an active gas volume of 2.30 billion $m^3$ and a cushion gas volume of 2.145 billion $m^3$ .
+The areal extent of the UGS site gas deposit is about 20 km.
+The area of the gas deposit is about 20 km.

-Design capacity is as follows; daily injection 12 million m3, daily withdrawal 24 million m3.
+Design capacity is as follows; daily injection 12 million m, daily withdrawal 24 million m.
 Working pressure is minimum 24 bars and maximum 105 bars.
 The capacity of the compressor stations is 33.5 MW (45 600 horsepower).
 There are 187 wells (including 93 producers) and three gas collection stations.

 Potential future development opportunities are offered by onshore and offshore aquifer structures.
-The largest structures could be considered for development for UHS and CO_2 storage in adjacent blocks.
+The largest structures could be considered for development for UHS and $CO_2$ storage in adjacent blocks.